Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 48.5 points in five of seven games this season.
+- Tampa Bay and its opponents have gone over the current 48.5-point total in five of seven games this season.

 - New Orleans has combined with its opponents to score more than 48.5 points in one game this season.

-- The two teams combine to score 56.6 points per game, 8.1 more than the over/under in this contest.
+- The two teams combine to score 56.6 points per game, 8.1 more than the total in this contest.

-- The 37.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 48.5 over/under in this contest.
+- The 37.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 48.5 total in this contest.

-- Buccaneers games this season feature an average total of 50.9 points, a number 2.4 points higher than Sunday's over/under.
+- The Buccaneers and their opponents have scored an average of 50.9 points per game in 2020, 2.4 more than Sunday's total.

-- The 44.3 PPG average total in Saints games this season is 4.2 points fewer than this game's over/under.
+- The 48.5 total in this game is 4.2 points higher than the 44.3 average total in Saints games this season.

 Buccaneers stats and trends

-- Tampa Bay has three wins against the spread in seven games this season.
+- Tampa Bay has played seven games, with three wins against the spread.

-- So far this season, the Buccaneers have been installed as favorites by a 4.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Buccaneers have an against the spread record of 3-3 in their six games when favored by 4.5 points or more so far this season.

-- Tampa Bay's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- Tampa Bay's games this year have hit the over on four of seven set point totals (57.1%).

-- Tampa Bay is 3-4 against the spread and 6-1 overall this season when the team puts up more than 16.8 points.
+- Tampa Bay is 3-4 against the spread and 6-1 overall this season when the team scores more than 16.8 points.

-- When Tampa Bay churns out over 331.5 yards, the team is 3-4 against the spread and 6-1 overall.
+- In games that Tampa Bay totals over 331.5 yards, the team is 3-4 against the spread and 6-1 overall.

 - The Buccaneers have turned the ball over seven times this season, three fewer than the Saints have forced (10).